BlockDevsUnited/l-earn/Lessons/English/L_EARN/CryptoCurrencies/Polkadot/LCP1:Intro_To_Polkadot.md

 ## Become a Polkadot Developer

 Upcoming lessons will focus on teaching Polkadot Development to you and other aspiring Polkadot Developers.
-Not only will you learn highly in-demand skills, but you will earn DOT for doing so!
+Not only will you learn highly in-demand skills, but you will also earn DOT for doing so!
 Join our community channels for notifications on new lessons.

-Check out the Polkadot [Knowledge Tree](https://github.com/BlockDevsUnited/learn-and-earn/blob/master/Lessons/English/L_EARN/CryptoCurrencies/Polkadot/Polkadot_Knowledge_Tree.jpg) and [Skill Tree](https://github.com/BlockDevsUnited/learn-and-earn/blob/master/Lessons/English/L_EARN/CryptoCurrencies/Polkadot/Polkadot_Skill_Tree.jpg) To get a sense of upcoming lessons!
+Check out the Polkadot [Knowledge Tree](https://github.com/BlockDevsUnited/learn-and-earn/blob/master/Lessons/English/L_EARN/CryptoCurrencies/Polkadot/Polkadot_Knowledge_Tree.jpg) and [Skill Tree](https://github.com/BlockDevsUnited/learn-and-earn/blob/master/Lessons/English/L_EARN/CryptoCurrencies/Polkadot/Polkadot_Skill_Tree.jpg) to get a sense of our upcoming lessons!

 ![image](https://user-images.githubusercontent.com/58176712/133651482-17e1b88e-a71f-4274-adbe-1a788f439741.png)

 ## Theory